arcarchit/CS-Fundamentals/Algorithms/tree_graph/README.md

 If the element to be removed is leaf node or has one child then things are simpler.
 But if it has two children then :
 Find the node with minimum payload in right subtree.
 Place it where node is ti be removed.

+DFS, BFS and Dijkrat's Algorithm:
+Dijkrat's algorithms is more sophisticted flavour of BFS.
+BFS can be used to find shortest path if graph is not weighted or all the edges have equal weight.
+For finding shortest path we need to maintain two things for each node :
+	Distance from source
+	Prevous node
+DFS is easy to implement, just like tree traversal.
+While BFS is more complecated, it requires to maintain a queue.
+While DFS does not require any queue or stack, just recurson will do

+What changes should be done to make graph directed?
+I guess while adding edge we should do it for one vertex only, the originator.

+Making a non weighted graph weighted requires following :
+In vertex class we store the neighbour vertexes for each node, now we need to store distance to this neghbour vetexes as well.
+A naive approach would be to think weigh is a property of edge, not a vetex and we should create a new edge class.
+But as I see in most of the cases we don't create Edge class just add a list of neighbour vetexes in Vertex class only.